swaggy66/MSMO/README.md

 # MSMO

-This repo contains the data and code for our paper Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis.
+This repo contains the data and code for our paper ****Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis****.

 ## Requirements